chees-e/bloq/README.md

 ```

 *bitmap* can be a variable that is previously assigned a bitmap, or it can be define on the next line after Shape.
 The bitmap should be in the monochrome format, setting a bit to 1 will place a block at that location.
+Every row (including the last) must be terminated with semicolon.
+The top left bit will be aligned to the start location.
+If a block is placed at a location that's already occupied, the new block will replace the old block.

 Bitmap Structure:
 ```